sss1 sss2

 First, sort the material in the collection by country, and sort the covers (envelopes) from the stamps within the countries.
 Next, go to your public library and ask to see the stamp catalogs most have in the Reference Department.
 Scott Catalogs are the standard in the U.S., Stanley Gibbons in Britain and many British Commonwealth countries, Michel in Germany and other parts of Europe, and Yvert in France and French-speaking countries.
 If the library has some not-quite-current versions, you may be allowed to take check them out.

 Look up some or all of the stamps in the collection.
-Keep in mind that the minimum value in the Scott Stamp Catalogues is 20 cents, no matter how undesirable the stamp is, so don't mistake 1,000 20-cent stamps for $200.
+Keep in mind that the minimum value in the Scott Stamp Catalogs is 20 cents, no matter how undesirable the stamp is, so don't mistake 1,000 20-cent stamps for $200.
 Also don't mistake catalog values for what a dealer will pay you.
 Stamp dealers who buy and sell at the same price don't remain in business very long!

 What you're looking for is to see if the values of any of the stamps in the collection jump out at you - significantly higher than the others.
 Make a note of those.